uhuruos/CloverOS/README.md

 }
 ```

 Run `obs` and add JACK Input Client to your Sources.
 Then run `qjackctl` and click Start and then Connect.
 Drag and drop your program's audio channels to the input client (OBS).
+You can alternatively use ffmpeg to record using `-f jack -i ffmpeginput`.

 ![OBS with JACK](https://i.imgur.com/snQ1PkY.png)